villez/git-extensions/README.md

     git new-command

-The install script here just copies the scripts to ~/bin, i.e. under the user's home directory, but that's easy to change.
-Just need to make sure the directory is included in $PATH.
+The install.sh script here just copies the scripts to ~/bin, i.e. under the user's home directory, but that's easy to change.
+You do need to make sure the directory is included in $PATH.

-# git-mkremote
+## git-mkremote

 This script is meant to be run in an existing local git repository.
 It creates a corresponding remote repository on a remote host (accessible